-Threat or Assumption Security Objective(s) Rationale O.SELF_TEST_FAIL TOE_DISABLE The TOE mitigates the threat of failures leading to compromise of security functions by disabling all data flows in the event a failure is detected.
-O.SELF_TEST_FAIL INDICATION The TOE mitigates the threat of failures leading to compromise of security functions by providing users with a clear indication when it is in a failure state and should not be trusted.
-A.NO_TEMPEST OE.NO_TEMPEST If the TOE's operational environment does not include TEMPEST approved equipment, then the assumption is satisfied.
-A.NO_PHYSICAL OE.PHYSICAL If the TOE's operational environment provides physical security, then the assumption is satisfied.
+Threat or Assumption Security Objective(s) Rationale A.NO_PHYSICAL OE.PHYSICAL If the TOE's operational environment provides physical security, then the assumption is satisfied.
 A.NO_WIRELESS DEVICES OE.NO_WIRELESS DEVICES If the TOE's operational environment does not include wireless peripherals, then the assumption is satisfied.
 A.TRUSTED_ADMIN OE.TRUSTED ADMIN If the TOE's operational environment ensures that only trusted administrators will manage the TSF, then the assumption is satisfied.
 A.TRUSTED CONFIG OE.TRUSTED CONFIG If TOE administrators follow the provided security configuration guidance, then the assumption is satisfied.
 A.USER_ALLOWED ACCESS OE.PHYSICAL If the TOE's operational environment provides physical access to connected computers, then the assumption is satisfied.